Okay. Roll up your sleeves!

 It's separate from Part B premium direct to Medicare or Social Security!

-The most popular plan (G plan soon) will be coming in just over $140/month for 65 year olds.
+The popular plan (G plan soon) will be coming in between $150/month - $200/month depending on the area at age 65.
 For some people, that's not workable.

-In that case, the Advantage plan may be the only option that's feasible.
+In that case, the Advantage plan may be the only option that's financially feasible.

 You can quote both Supplements and Advantage Plans here: